gossi/ember-command/README.md

 This documentation is guided by product development and engineering for _Super Rentals Inc_ with CPO _Tomster_ and Frontend Engineer _Zoey_.

+_These passages are optional, you are free to skip - but may feel very much related to your daily work._

-> _Tomster_ realized a cohort of customer that are interested in seeing
+> _Tomster_ realized a cohort of customers that are interested in seeing
 > personalized recommendations for rentals and put together a specification for
 > the feature.
 > Super Rentals shall be extended with a _recommendation_ section offering
 > personalized exposé to customers.
 Customers can _request offers_ and _learn
 > more_ about the object.
+>
 > _Tomster_ and _Zoey_ underlined the relevant nouns and verbs in the feature
 > specification to draw the domain terminology from it.
 The _recommendation_ is
 > the new aggregate and _request offer_ and _learn more_ are the actions upon
 > that.
+>
 > Meanwhile the backend developers were busy delievering an endpoint that
-> implements the business logic.
-Now _Zoey's_ job is to connect the UI to reach
+> implements the business logic for these actions.
+Now _Zoey's_ job is to
-> this endpoint.
-To dispatch the request, the `data` service is used.
+> connect the UI to these endpoints.
+To dispatch the request, the `data`
+> service is used.

 ### Preparing UI Components